ak9250/gpt-2-colab/README.md

 # gpt-2-colab

-train gpt-2 in google colab
+finetune gpt-2(https://github.com/openai/gpt-2) in google colab

 ## sample result from retraining on A Tale of Two Cities by Charles Dickens